Today’s model portfolio spans 3 quantitatively-scored trades across our watchlist.

 Company & Market Context

-Ford Motor Company (ticker: F) is one of the largest automakers in the world, operating within the Consumer Cyclical sector.
-The company designs, manufactures, and sells a broad range of vehicles — from its iconic F-Series trucks to its growing electric vehicle lineup.
-Ford has been navigating a complex macro environment marked by shifting consumer demand, elevated input costs, and ongoing EV transition pressures.
-As of May 29, 2026, shares are trading near $17.45, well below the spread's short strike, and momentum reads as neutral — a backdrop that supports a defined-risk, premium-collection approach rather than a directional bet.
+Ford Motor Company (NYSE: F) is one of the largest automakers in the world, operating within the Consumer Cyclical sector.
+The company manufactures and sells a broad range of vehicles, including its iconic F-Series trucks, electric vehicles under the Ford Pro and Model e divisions, and commercial fleet products.
+Ford has been navigating a complex macro environment marked by shifting EV demand, tariff pressures on imported components, and evolving consumer spending patterns.
+As of June 12, 2026, the stock is trading near the mid-teens, and implied volatility has elevated meaningfully — creating a structured environment where premium-selling strategies carry a quantitative edge.

 Why This Trade Setup